mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## **Goals**

-* Focus on the System Admin for Mattermost deciding whether to upgrade or buy E20 to empower end users (customer focus)
+* Get the System Admin for Mattermost excited to upgrade or to buy E20 to empower end users
 * Everything should be ready to share
   * Every paragraph feels like it's ready to copy and paste into a tweet
   * Every person we thank who is on Twitter, we Tweet to them